mserai/ICS355FinancialCalculator/README.md

 # ICS355FinancialCalculator
+The standalone ICS355ProgAssignment2.java file is my updated assignment.
 I used jGRASP to edit my financial calculator.
-I have added the admin.txt file, which needs to be used as a commandline argument. the username is admin and the password is adminpass.
-I have used BCrypt to generate the salt and hash.
+I have added the admin.txt file, which needs to be used as a commandline argument.
+The username is admin and the password is adminpass.
+I have used BCrypt to generate the salt and hash for the passwords.
+I had a grueling experience with this and should have listened to my gut instinct and used a different language, something I'm more comfortable with.